 - The mortgage payments must make up more than 60% of the net family income

-- There is no other assets with which to satisfy the debt
+- There are no other assets with which to satisfy the debt

 Dación en pago by negotiation

-Even if you do not comply with all the requirements for a Dación en Pago this may still be an option for you.
-The banks can, if they wish to, agree to take the property back from you in settlement of the amount outstanding to them under the mortgage
+Even if you do not comply with all the requirements for a Dación en Pago, it may still be an option for you.
+The individual Bank can, if they wish to, agree to take the property back from you in settlement of the amount outstanding to them under the mortgage

-The requirements above only set out when a Bank that has signed up to a Voluntary Code of Conduct has to accept a Dación en Pago.
-It may still be possible to negotiate a Dación en Pago with the bank even if you do not comply with the requirements above.
-Obviously, however, the more requirements you meet and the greater the equity on the property the more chance that we can negotiate a Dación en Pago with your bank.
+The requirements above only set out when a Spanish Bank, that has signed up to a Voluntary Code of Conduct, has to accept a Dación en Pago.
+Obviously, the more requirements you meet and the greater the equity on the property the more chance that we can negotiate a Dación en Pago with your Bank in Spain.

-If you wish to keep the property but simply wish to negotiate over the terms of the mortgage then this may be possible.
-Obviously any negotiation and the scope of the changes in your terms will be up to the bank.
-However, fundamentally, the banks would much rather re-negotiate with you over the terms of the mortgage and get to a stage where you are paying regularly rather than be in a situation where they have to re-possess.
-The Spanish banks are already probably the largest estate agents in the country already as it is!
+If you wish to retain the property and simply wish to negotiate over the terms of the mortgage, then this may be possible.
+Any negotiation and the final scope of the changes in your terms will be at the discretion of the Bank.
+Fundamentally however, the Banks in Spain would much rather re-negotiate with you over the terms of the mortgage and get to a stage where you are paying regularly rather than be in a situation where they have to re-possess.

 - Periods of time in which your mortgage is interest only